stylekit/stylekit.github.io/_posts/2015-12-01-Protocol-support-for-inout.md

     positional.setPosition(CGPointMake(10,10))
 }
 var a = A()
+a.someString = "new value"
 test(&a.positional)
 a.position//(10.0, 10.0)
+a.someString//new value /*<--this proves that the a instance is the original*/
 ```
 **Conclusion:**
 The benefit of doing it this way: Is that you can now have one "inout method" for all classes that implements IPositional